Capitalism vs Socialism: Newcastle Marxist society debateApril 15, 2019

 On the other hand, the Marxists argued that climate change is a social problem and thus requires social solutions.
 That means that, while things like recycling our own waste should be encouraged, individual solutions won’t solve a problem that effects society as a whole.
 Instead, and in contrast to the Tories, who could only argue that the market will – presumably – at some point in future fix climate change because that’s what people want, our panelists proposed a concrete solution, and again pointed to the need for a democratically planned economy which would enable the mass of working people to take decisions in their interests and not the interests of profit, and which would therefore allow for a rapid decarbonisation of the economy and a move towards green and renewable energy sources.
 This would be accompanied by a mass retraining programme so that workers previously employed in the energy industry would not now be rendered obsolete to society like they would be under capitalism.

-The final motion saw our panelists argue clearly and concisely that, while raw materials may have value on their own, it is only through the application of labour power that they can be transformed into manufactured products which have greater value.
+The final motion saw our panelists argue clearly and concisely that it is only through the application of labour power to raw materials that they can be transformed into manufactured products which have an exchange value.
 Part of this additional value is paid as wages, while the rest is siphoned off as profit.
 The Tories attempted to rebut this by arguing that capitalists have taken a risk by hiring workers and purchasing the industry needed to manufacture goods, and therefore they deserve to be able take this as profit!
 And, besides this, they argued, it isn’t always workers who add value – in wine, there is no value until the yeast is added, so it is the yeast which creates the value and not the worker!
 Who adds the yeast to the fermented grapes remains a mystery – we can only assume it is the Value-adding Elf, the lesser known cousin of the Tooth Fairy and the Easter Bunny!

 No final winner was announced, but we can only assume this was to spare the Tories further embarrassment!
 The full debate can be viewed on the Newcastle Marxist Society page so you can decide for yourself.